Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Dolphins stats and trends

-- The Dolphins are 4-3 ATS when underdogs by 2 points or more this year.
+- The Dolphins have been underdogs by 2 points or more seven times this season and are 4-3 ATS in those contests.

-- Miami's games this year have hit the over four times in 11 opportunities (36.4%).
+- Miami's games this season have hit the over on four of 11 set point totals (36.4%).

 - Miami is 4-0 against the spread and 2-2 overall in games when it puts up more than 20.0 points.

-- In games that Miami picks up over 288.7 yards, the team is 4-2 against the spread and 2-4 overall.
+- In games that Miami piles up more than 288.7 yards, the team is 4-2 against the spread and 2-4 overall.

-- This year the Dolphins have turned the ball over 19 times, six more than the Panthers' takeaways (13).
+- The Dolphins have turned the ball over six more times (19 total) than the Panthers have forced a turnover (13) this season.

 Home and road insights

-- At home, the Dolphins have one win ATS (1-1) as 2-point underdogs or more.
+- The Dolphins have one win ATS (1-1) as 2-point underdogs or greater at home.

-- In five home games this year, Miami has gone over the total twice.
+- This year, in five home games, Miami has hit the over twice.

-- In away games, Carolina is 3-2 overall and 3-2 against the spread.
+- This season on the road, Carolina is 3-2 against the spread and 3-2 overall.

-- The Panthers have one win ATS (1-1) as 2-point favorites or more away from home.

-- In five away games this year, Carolina has gone over the total twice.
+- This season, in five away games, Carolina has gone over the total twice.

 Powered by Data Skrive.